Decentralized Multi-Agents by Imitation of a Centralized Controller: Introduction

 The key difference between MARL and single-agent RL (SARL) is that of interacting agents, which is why the achievements of SARL cannot be absentmindedly transferred to find success in MARL.
 Specifically, the state transition probabilities in a MARL setting are inherently non-stationary from the perspective of any individual agent.
 This is due to the fact that the other agents in the environment are also updating their policies, and so the Markov assumptions typically needed for SARL convergence are violated.
 This aspect of MARL gives rise to instability during training, where each agent is essentially trying to learn a moving target.

 In this work, we present a novel method for MARL in the cooperative setting (with shared reward).
-Our method first trains a centralized expert with full observability, and then uses this expert as a supervisor for independently learning agents.
+Following the popular framwork of centralized training/learning but decentralized execution, our method first trains a centralized expert with full observability, and then uses this expert as a supervisor for independently learning agents.
 There are a myriad of imitation/supervised learning algorithms, and in this work we focus on adapting DAgger (Dataset Aggregation) \cite{DAgger} to the multi-agent setting.
 After the imitation learning stage, the agents are able to successfully act in a decentralized manner.
 We call this algorithm Centralized Expert Supervises Multi-Agents (CESMA).
 CESMA adopts the framework of centralized training, but decentralized execution \cite{KRAEMER201682}, the end goal of which is to obtain multi-agents that can act in a decentralized manner.